 The questionnaire requests considerable information regarding the operations of SMEs (see BEIS, 2022b technical report for more information).
 For example, it surveys firms on their turnover, number of employees, the constraints they face, trading activities, innovation activities, the effect of Covid-19 on the business, their networking activities (in the relevant years), and their future intention.
 More specifically, the survey asks owner-mangers of small firms if they are facing any obstacles to obtaining finance, if they have introduced innovation in the past 3 years, if they sought external advice from outside sources, and their annual turnover.
 This information can be extracted at the regional level.

-Variables used in the model
+Variables

 The dependent variable: firm performance